crest-summit/summit-email-templates/proposal/compliance/international_org_or_person.md

-Subject: [Summit] International Notice for ${proposal.identifier}
+Subject: [Summit] International Notice for ${proposal.activityType} ${proposal.identifier}

-${proposal.principalInvestigator.displayName},
+Greetings Proposal Team!

-**You are receiving this notice because the following ${proposal.activityType} had the OESRC International question marked "Yes".
-This notice contains important information and instructions related to the submission of your upcoming ${proposal.activityType} ${proposal.identifier}; please read this message in its entirety.**
+As a result of your team answering yes to the OESRC question “Will the research involve any international organizations or foreign nationals who are not students or employees of VT?” you are receiving this email with a link to a document on OSP’s website.
+This document, [What You May Not Know About International Research Projects](), provides advance notice of special requirements you may encounter which could cause some delays in starting your research.
+We strongly encourage you to follow this link and read this information.

 ------------------------------------------------------------------------